Variable1485/Boody178/README.md

 - 👋 Hi, I’m @Boody178
 - 👀 I’m interested in C#
-- 🌱 I’m currently learning lua and luaC learning
+- 🌱 I’m currently learning lua and luaC language

 <!---
 Boody178/Boody178 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.